Course - Algorithms and data structures - IDATT2101

 - understand the recursive approach to problem solving and programming

-- be able to compare algorithmic complexity
+- be able to compare algorithmic complexity, and select the most sustainable solution

 - be able to describe compelxity classes and np-completeness